 In such a case, the service providers here will very surely charge you more than $100, at least $120, to cover this price.
 Clients on Fiverr are similarly charged between $1 and $2 for each project.
 This is in addition to the 20% charge paid by the freelancer.

-Regardless, I will recommend Fiverr as the best place to start.
+Regardless, I would recommend Fiverr as the best place to start.

 You should always invest money before getting into the drop service business, regardless of whatever website you use.
 You must consider the time required to complete the project, the price, the quality of the service, and the fees.